-Name: ☐ USA Curling Employee ☐ USA Curling Board Member ☐ USA Curling Volunteer ☐ USA Curling Committee Member □ USA Curling Hearing Panel Member ☐ USA Curling Task Force Member ☐ Athlete Representative □ Contractor ☐ Other (please specify): Describe the gift(s) received: t \$ Note: This is a good faith estimate based on sonably be estimated or determined, so state. circumstances it was received: ☐ Current business partner: Indicate below any matters pendir donor: ng or likely to arise in the future that might involve the Certification: I certify that this gift wa as not solicited.
-SIGNATURE: DATE: Send this completed form to: Amy Wolf, USA Curling National Office, 2685 Vikings Circle, Suite 200, Eagan, MN 55121
+Name: USA Curling Employee USA Curling Board Member USA Curling Committee Member USA Curling Hearing Panel Member USA Curling Task Force Member □ Athlete Representative Contractor □ Other (please specify): Describe the gift(s) received: J. t \$ Note: This is a good faith estimate based on asonably be estimated or determined, so state. circumstances it was received: gift (name and relationship to USA Curling) and under what ng or likely to arise in the future that might involve the Certification: I certify that this gift w SIGNATURE: Send this completed form to:

+Amy Wolf, USA Curling National Office, 2685 Vikings Circle, Suite 200, Eagan, MN 55121

-1 USA Curling defines personal gifts as items of value provided by individuals and/or organizations with present or prospective business relationships with USA Curling.
+USA Curling defines personal gifts as items of value provided by individuals and/or organizations with present or prospective business relationships with USA Curling.
 Excluded from disclosure are promotional gifts of nominal value (less than \$50 retail value) such as coffee mugs, hats, pins, etc.

-Policy 21-05 USA Curling - Complaint Procedures
+Policy 21-05 USA Curling - Complaint Procedures PROPOSED October 2021